Stark Area Regional Transit Authority: Transit Centers

 The Massillon Transfer Center is now being constructed at a new location at 227 Tommy Henrich Drive NW off of Lincoln Way East and State Route 21.
 The original Massillon Transit Center at 41 Erie Street South had opened November 24, 2001 and now closed on December 17 2021.

-The Belden Village Transfer Center opened on September 1, 2011, and is located at 4700 Whipple Avenue NW in Canton.
+'Massillon Routes - 102, 122, 124, 125, 126, 128, 152, 157The Belden Village Transfer Center opened on September 1, 2011, and is located at 4700 Whipple Avenue NW in Canton.
 The $2.5 million facility replaced an outdoor transfer point at Higbee Avenue NW and Munson Street NW.
 The building features improved amenities such as a climate-controlled interior, restrooms, vending machines, free wireless internet service, a passenger drop-off lane and interior and exterior waiting areas.
 The building is also anticipated to be LEED Silver certified and incorporates many energy saving features such as geothermal heating.